SagarKAdhikari/drf-nested-relations/README.md

 }
 ```
 ## Deeper Relations
-For deeper relations, the nested serializer should further inherit `NestedDataSerializer`, the same decorators have to be applied to create and update methods, and their corresponding nested serializers have to be provided.
+For deeper relations, the nested serializer should further inherit `NestedDataModelSerializer` and their corresponding nested serializers have to be provided.